 Maysville-Mason County Recreation Park

 The largest park in Maysville, located just outside the pioneer village of Old Washington at 2340 Old Main St., is a 57-acre space with a swimming facility, dog park, a par-three golf course, putt-putt golf, three tennis courts, two softball fields, five picnic shelters, several playgrounds and a one-mile walking trail.
-The park offers sand volleyball, croquet and shuffle board, all equipment furnished.
+The park offers sand volleyball, and corn hole, all equipment furnished.
 The park’s biggest attraction is a 12-acre fishing lake (Kentucky fishing license required).
 The park gates are open from dawn till 11 p.m.
 Access to the lake walking/driving trail is not restricted.
 See more rec park images here.

 Activity charges are: